gcanti/babel-plugin-tcomb/README.md

 # Plugin config

-- `skipAsserts: boolean = false` removes the asserts but keeps the models
+- `skipAsserts: boolean = false` removes the asserts and keeps the domain models